Science Gallery: Governance and staffing

-The gallery has a governing board.
-The inaugural board having been chaired by Chris Horn, as of 2021 it was led by Trinity's provost.
+The gallery had a governing board.
+The inaugural board having been chaired by Chris Horn, as of 2021 it was led by Trinity's provost; the status of the board after closure was not clarified.

-At its launch, Michael John Gorman was the gallery's director and Lynn Scarff was Education and Outreach manager.
+At launch, Michael John Gorman was the gallery's director and Lynn Scarff was Education and Outreach manager.
 Scarff subsequently served as director from 2014 to 2018, before moving to assume the directorship of the National Museum of Ireland.
 Ann Mulrooney was then appointed as director in December 2018.

 As of October 2021, the gallery had a staff of 16, led by an acting director, Gerard McHugh.

 Advisory groups

-The gallery has an advisory council, the Leonardo Group, comprising figures from the worlds of science and technology, education and the arts, as well as media and business.
+The gallery had an advisory council, the Leonardo Group, comprising figures from the worlds of science and technology, education and the arts, as well as media and business.
 Members include academics Aoife McLysaght, Emma Teeling, Aoibhinn Ní Shúilleabháin, Shane O'Mara, Patrick Prendergast and Peter Gallagher, journalists Karlin Lillington and Will Goodbody, and senator Lynn Ruane.
-There is also a group for younger advisors, the Young Leos, which contributes to gallery considerations around, among other things, themes for exhibitions, marketing and social media, and other educational opportunities.
+There is also a group for younger advisors, the Young Leos, which contributed to gallery considerations around, among other things, themes for exhibitions, marketing and social media, and other educational opportunities.

 Operations

-Exhibitions are staffed by mediators, who help explain the displays to visitors, and support interaction.
-The gallery has its own cafe, and a shop.
-It is part-funded by Trinity College, by profits from the shop and cafe, and by sponsorship for specific exhibitions, as well as a grant from the Department of Arts, stated to be at the level of 280,000 euro per annum for some years.
-It has received funding and support from Google from an early stage.
+Exhibitions were staffed by mediators, who helped explain the displays to visitors, and supported interaction.
+The gallery had its own café, and a shop.
+It was part-funded by Trinity College, by profits from the shop and cafe, and by sponsorship for specific exhibitions, as well as a grant from the Department of Arts, stated to be at the level of 280,000 euro per annum for some years.
+It received funding and support from Google from an early stage.
 Its income in the year to September 2020 was 552,000 euro, and to September 2019, 592,000 euro.

 In 2011 the gallery attracted 242,000 visitors, while in 2014 that had risen to 400,000, by the end of which time it had seen a total of 1.8 million visitors (February 2008 to December 2014); this had risen to over 3.8 million visitors by 2020.

 Exhibitions

-Science Gallery Dublin hosts a number of exhibitions, of varying duration, every year.
+Science Gallery Dublin hosted a number of exhibitions, of varying duration, every year.
 The gallery's opening show, from 2–11 February 2008, was Lightwave, billed as a "festival with installations ... by leading engineers, scientists, lighting designers and artists".
 This event featured work by astrophysicist Peter Gallagher and artist Anna Hill, along others, "interactive clothing", audience games and a feature on the sight of bees.
 It went on to host 48 other shows, including shows on the intersection of fashion and science, along with one on the way we perceive - Seeing - and another on the future of work - Humans Need Not Apply.
 During the period of Covid-related closure, two exhibitions were presented virtually, and one in the windows of the gallery, on Pearse St.